 What You Should Consider When Creating an Android app

-The Android app development is quite a tricky process due to certain pitfalls associated with the Android operating system.
-We will briefly cover three main traps that you should consider throughout the entire app creation process.
+The Android app development is quite tricky due to certain pitfalls associated with the Android operating system.
+We will briefly cover three main traps that you should consider throughout the app creation process.

 To successfully approve an app on Google Play Store, you must follow Google’s strict Material Design Guidelines during development.
 You can see an example of such guidelines in the image below.